Introduction to dental calculus

 4. Non-calculus formers.

 The average daily increment in calculus formers is about 0.10% – 0.15% by weight 41, 42.
 Calculus formation continues until it reaches its maximum level, after which it may be reduced.
 The time required for calculus to reach its maximal level is variable from individual to individual and has been reported to vary from 10 weeks 43 to 6 months 44.
 The decline from maximal accumulation is referred to as “reversal phenomenon” which can be explained by the vulnerability of bulky calculus to mechanical wear from food and from the cheeks, lips and tongue.

 The adhesional bond strength of calculus to enamel and dentine surfaces determines the ease with which calculus can be removed by daily tooth brushing or professional dental treatment.
 Following mechanisms of attachment of calculus to the tooth surface have been proposed:

-- Attachment by means of the organic
+- Attachment by means of organic pellicle.

 - Mechanical interlocking between the surface irregularities such as resorption lacunae and caries.